-The deadlines for completed applications are as follows: March 1, for the summer and fall semesters and October 1, for the spring semester.
+The deadlines for completed applications are as follows: February 10 for the summer session and fall semester and September 10 for the spring semester.

 - Fill out and submit an Application to the College of Graduate Studies with the accompanying